survoai/humalect-docs/docs/09-projects/create-a-project.md

 7. Assign a `port number` to your project.
 This is the port number on which your code runs eg. 80,8080 or 3000.

-After you have entered all the required necessities mentioned above, click on the highlighted <b>Create Project</b> button at the bottom and Voila, your project is created.
+After you have entered all the required necessities mentioned above, click on the highlighted <b>Create Project</b> button at the bottom, and Voila, your project is created.
 Move forward and create some pipelines for your newly created project

 ### Troubleshooting
 Need help?
 [Contact](./../Contact-us/reach-out-to-us) us